 This year’s forest fires are another thing to add to the list of threats to the forest and its inhabitants.
 As the virus spreads in South America and reaches forest communities, the season of slash and burn also begins.

 Life for indigenous and rainforest communities is precarious.
 Covid-19 is now making life so much harder and we want to help those who are facing exacerbated financial poverty due to this pandemic provide for their families and reduce pressure on their forest.
 Cool Earth, alongside our local partners, is helping local communities access everyday necessities, food, medical equipment and cash to survive these trying times.
-With the threat of fires worsening each year, we’re determined to do all that we can to help protect people and planet by supporting the best ways to keep rainforest standing.
+With the threat of fires worsening each year, we’re determined to do all that we can to help protect people and the planet by supporting the best ways to keep rainforest standing.

 Forest fires are a global issue